officiallysingh/spring-ai-rest-api-mcp-tools-demo/README.md

 * **Path Variables**: The names of path variables to be set while making the API call.
 Not required by create Api Tool API, but automatically extracted from give `path`.
 * **Query Parameters**: The names of query parameters to be passed while making the API call.
 * **Headers**: The runtime headers to be set while making the API call.
 * **Body Argument name**: The name of the body argument to be passed while making the API call.
+Cannot be used with `GET` method.

 > [!NOTE]
 > The parameters marked with ⭑ are mandatory to define a tool.